vfarcic/devops24/manuscript/07-jenkins-cdp.md

 ![Figure 7-14: Jenkins integration with GitHub pull requests](images/ch07/jenkins-github-pr.png)

 Please note that each of the jobs based on different branches are now using `checkout scm` in their pipelines.
 Since now Jenkins keeps tracks of repositories, branches, and commits, there is no need for us to be explicit through steps like `git`.
-The `checkout scm` instruction will be interpreted by Jenkins, and a specific commit will be pulled.
+When a job is triggered by a commit, and Jenkins is notified via a webhook, it'll make sure it is that specific commit that is checked out.
 This by itself is a significant advantage of using Jenkins' multistage builds.

 The *Activity* tab shows all the builds, independently whether they come from a branch or a pull request.